 My original solution was a Steiner OTAL IR laser and a Surefire M300V IR flashlight.
 This setup had a couple of disadvantages: First off, the OTAL only has an IR laser.
 This means when you want to zero it, you have to do it using night vision goggles because the IR laser is invisible to the naked eye.
 Second, can be difficult to coordinate the two different devices, especially if you want to run them off of momentary pressure switches rather than just locking them on (and giving your position away to anyone with an NVG.
 Finally, the relatively low power civilian version of the OTAL can be overwhelmed by the bright core of the Surefire’s IR light at close range, making it difficult to pick out your exact aiming point.

 As long as my night vision gear was just something to play around with, these problems weren’t too serious, but when I signed up for this class, I decided to get something better.
 My original plan was to get one of the ATIPAL or DBAL IR laser/Illuminati’s devices (basically a civilian version of what the military uses).
 However, I saw some folks I know and trust who have lots of experience working under NVGs raving about the BE Meyers MAWL.
-I did some research, and I came away impressed by the MAWLs design and the way it seemed like a well thought-out piece of hardware.
+I did some research, and I came away impressed by the MAWL’s design and the way it seemed like a well thought-out piece of hardware.
 It costs about twice what the other solutions do (almost as much as my PVS-14), but they assured me it really was worth it.
 I went ahead and got one.

 It’s important to have a good white light on your rifle when running NVG, so that if the situation dictates you can switch rapidly to using visible light.
 I got a Surefire M600 Scout Light.
 In order to avoid too much shadowing from the suppressor, I wanted to mount it as far forward as possible.
 I ran across the Unity Tactical Monkey Bar, which replaces the small part on a Magpul MBUIS Pro front sight that clamps to the picatinny rail with one that has a mount for Surefire Scout lights.
 It cantilevers the scout light out forward of your rail system (the tailcap is about even with the sight).
+The MAWL has buttons on the device itself for activating the laser/illuminator.
+With the MAWL mounted just behind the front sight these buttons work well when standing, but in some of the other shooting positions I found them difficult to reach, even with my long arms.
+The solution is a remote pressure switch to activate the MAWL.
+Similarly, with the Surefire M600 mounted as far forward as I had it, it was difficult to reach the tailcap switch in anything but a standing position.